Next: cons Exercise, Previous: setcar, Up: car cdr & cons [Contents][Index]

 (To see how to change the last element of a list, look ahead to

-function, which uses the
+The kill-new function, which uses the

-and setcdr
+nthcdr and setcdr functions.)

 To see how this works, set the value of the variable to a list of domesticated animals by evaluating the following expression: